SMARDEX WRAPPED USDN (WUSDN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SMARDEX WRAPPED USDN Historical Price

-According to the latest data gathered on SMARDEX WRAPPED USDN live price page, the current price of SMARDEX WRAPPED USDN is 1.065USD.
-The circulating supply of SMARDEX WRAPPED USDN(WUSDN) is 1.21M WUSDN , giving it a market capitalization of $1.29M.
+According to the latest data gathered on SMARDEX WRAPPED USDN live price page, the current price of SMARDEX WRAPPED USDN is 1.08USD.
+The circulating supply of SMARDEX WRAPPED USDN(WUSDN) is 1.08M WUSDN , giving it a market capitalization of $1.16M.

 The SMARDEX WRAPPED USDN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WUSDN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.